 The salary for a school counselor is typically dependent on the educational level of the position (elementary or secondary school versus college and university); the location of the position (rural or urban); and the experience level of the individual counselor.
-The BLS reports that counselors at the elementary or secondary level earned an average $63,100 annually, whereas counselors at university level earned an average annual income of $49,320.
+The BLS reports that counselors at the elementary or secondary level earn an average $63,100 annually, whereas counselors at university level earn an average annual income of $49,320.